YJYCODE/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a student of Master in Biostatistics at the Case Western Reserve Universtiy, expecting to graduate in September 2022.
-His research interests include probability theories, ecDNA, and programmable matter.
+I am a student of Master in Biostatistics at the Case Western Reserve Universtiy, expecting to graduate in December 2022.
+My research interests include probability theories, ecDNA, and programmable matter.
 In my spare time, I am an all-time fan of soccer and supporter for Bayern Soccer Club.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.